What you'll learn:

 Burning calories running for weight loss

 So how many calories will running burn?
-As a rough estimate (it depends on your weight, speed and fitness), running burns about 600 calories an hour.
+As a rough estimate (an accurate calculation depends on factors like weight, speed and fitness), running burns about 600 calories an hour.

 It requires about 3 500 calories to burn a pound of fat.
 So you can easily calculate that you will have to run for about 6 hours to lose a pound of fat.